'A' Department (Operations & Support)

 Support Branch

-General Division - is responsible for co-coordinating and formulating policies relating to arrest, station and branch routine, summonses and prosecution, police notebooks, property, funerals, delegation of authority, hire of police, bail, management of safes and other miscellaneous frontline operations.
+2. General Division - is responsible for coordinating and formulating policies relating to arrest, station and branch routine, summonses and prosecution, police notebooks, property, funerals, delegation of authority, hire of police, bail, management of safes and other miscellaneous frontline operations.
 It also handles civil litigation against the Commissioner of Police, oversees station security of police premises and supervises the operation of the telephone recording system for all police report rooms.
 The Division is also responsible for the security and management of the Police Headquarters complex.
-Externally, it liaises with other departments in formulating police arrangements for public events such as elections and Yu Lan Rice Distribution.
+Externally, it liaises with other departments in formulating police arrangements for public events such as elections.

-Police Licensing Office - acts as the licensing authority for a number of licences and permits, including Security Personnel Permits, Arms Licences, Temporary Liquor Licences and Societies Registrations etc., as well as coordination of policy matters relating to public order events.
+4. Police Licensing Office - acts as the licensing authority for a number of licences and permits, including Security Personnel Permits, Arms Licences, Temporary Liquor Licences and Societies Registrations etc., and policy matters relating to public order events.

 Traffic Branch Headquarters

-is responsible for the formulation and dissemination of traffic enforcement policies, the collation of related resource requirements, the processing of traffic summons and fixed penalty tickets, the monitoring of changes in traffic legislation, the development and evaluation of traffic management schemes, and the co-ordination of the Force's road safety efforts.
+is responsible for the formulation and dissemination of traffic enforcement policies, the collation of related resource requirements, the processing of traffic summons and fixed penalty tickets, the monitoring of changes in traffic legislation, the development and evaluation of traffic management schemes, the management of the Force vehicle fleet and controls vehicle allocation, and the co-ordination of the Force's road safety efforts.
 It is also responsible for the administration of the Traffic Warden Corps, who assist the Police in the control of traffic and enforcement of parking offences.
 It comprises: